ImperialCollegeLondon/sharpy/docs/JOSS/paper.md

 of these new configurations.

-``SHARPy`` (Simulation of High-Aspect Ratio Planes in Python) is a dynamic aeroelasticity simulation toolbox for aircraft and wind turbines.
-It features a versatile interface and core code written in Python3, while computationally expensive routines are included in libraries coded in C++ and Modern Fortran.
-SHARPy is easily extended through a modular object-oriented design, and includes tools for linear and nonlinear analysis of the time-domain aeroelastic response of flexible bodies in a large number of cases, such as 3-D discrete gust [@del2019ifasd] and turbulent field input [@Hesse2016; @arxiv2019Deskos], control surface deflection and prescribed motion [@del2019efficient].
+``SHARPy`` (Simulation of High-Aspect Ratio aeroplanes in Python) is a dynamic aeroelasticity simulation toolbox for aircraft and wind turbines.
+It features a versatile interface and core code written in Python 3, while computationally expensive routines are included in libraries coded in C++ and Modern Fortran.
+SHARPy is easily extended through a modular object-oriented design, and includes tools for linear and nonlinear analysis of the time-domain aeroelastic response of flexible bodies in a large number of cases, such as 3-D discrete gust [@del2019ifasd], turbulent field input [@Hesse2016; @deskos2019], control surface deflection and prescribed motion [@del2019efficient].
 In addition, linearised state-space models can be obtained for frequency domain analysis, controller design and model reduction.